EDCTP Regional Networks

 - Organise at least one annual meeting, provide regular consortia communication (e.g. documented teleconferences), and develop annual work plans aimed at increased harmonisation of study methods, and sharing infrastructures.

-- Initiate at least one ICH-GCP-compliant clinical trial in PRDs funded from other grants, conducted and managed by appropriately qualified individuals within the network.
+- Initiate at least one ICH-GCP-compliant clinical trial in PRDs conducted and managed by appropriately qualified individuals within the network.

 - Train or otherwise acquire at least five clinical research associates (CRAs) that are certified to monitor clinical trials and can be contracted by EDCTP, other funders or clinical trial sponsors to monitor the progress and quality of clinical trials.